Inpatient rehabilitation centers

 Without a doubt, the clinicians at Brooks Rehabilitation Center are the heart of our practice.
 The expertise of our nationally certified physicians, physical therapists and occupational therapists is best-in-class, but the heart they put into each patient’s case is what makes our patients feel like family.

 Continuing your care

 When you complete your inpatient rehabilitation, there are a number of options for continued care and support.
 Ideally, we aim to help patients discharge home, but even if someone needs to take advantage of a skilled nursing facility, that’s an available next step in the Brooks’ support system.
 Post-inpatient resources include:

 Brooks Rehabilitation Hospital is CARF-accredited in stroke, spinal cord injury, brain injury, pain, pediatrics and general medical rehabilitation.
 This accreditation reflects proven outcomes that we achieve through evidence-based practice.

-Brooks Rehabilitation Hospital achieved Magnet® designation from the American Nurses Credentialing Center (ANCC) as a reflection of its nursing professionalism, teamwork, and superiority in patient care.
+- Magnet® designated as a reflection of nursing professionalism, teamwork and superiority in patient care

 - Joint Commission accredited, demonstrating a commitment to performance standards and patient care

 - Serving patients from 48 states and internationally